 Business and industry are facing significant labour shortages as nearly 45,000 skilled workers are set to retire over the next 10 years.

 The task force’s work will help more people recognize that becoming a skilled tradesperson opens the door to respected, well-paying careers.

 The task force completed their work in September 2020.

 Who is listening

 Ministry of Advanced Education

-The task force will provide recommendations on ways to:
+The task force submitted their final report in September 2020.
+It included recommendations on ways to:

 - increase awareness of the value of skilled trades careers and strengthen enrolment in apprenticeship programs

 - change student and public perception so apprenticeship education is seen to be as valuable as a university degree

 - expand the apprenticeship model to other careers and occupations